fetchai/agents-aea/docs/core-components.md

 The `DecisionMaker` component manages global agent state updates proposed by the skills and processes the resulting ledger transactions.

-It is responsible for the agent's crypto-economic security and goal management, and it contains the preference and ownership representation of the agent.
+It is responsible for the AEA's crypto-economic security and goal management, and it contains the preference and ownership representation of the AEA.

 ### TransactionMessage and StateUpdateMessage